HOLME

 Location

-Take note of the location of your hand(s) at the beginning of the sign.
+Pay attention to the initial location of your hand(s) when beginning a sign.

-As with ‘hand shape’ and ‘orientation’ the location of your hand(s) will often have changed during any movement.
+Similar to handshape and orientation, the location of your hand(s) may often change during movement.

-For example in dolphin the flat hand bounces along in front of you ending at the other side of your body.
+For instance, in the sign for “dolphin,” the flat hand bounces along in front of you, ending at the other side of your body.

 Different locations with all other components being the same can alter the meaning of a sign, or make it impossible for the sign to be understood.
 Below is a minimal pair for location: